 In June 2017, following a change in Presidential administrations, DHS rescinded the DACA program for based on the Attorney General’s conclusion that it was unlawful.

-On September 18, 2017, The National Association for the Advancement of Colored People (NAACP), the country’s original civil rights organization, filed a lawsuit against President Trump, Attorney General Jeff Sessions, Department of Homeland Security Acting Secretary Elaine Duke, U.S. Citizenship and Immigration Services (“USCIS”), U.S. Immigration and Customs Enforcement (“ICE”) the Department of Homeland Security (“DHS”), and the United States of America, in defense of young, undocumented immigrants of color eligible for Deferred Action for Childhood Arrivals (DACA).
+On September 18, 2017, The National Association for the Advancement of Colored People (NAACP), the country’s original civil rights organization, filed a lawsuit against President Trump, then Attorney General Jeff Sessions, Department of Homeland Security Acting Secretary Elaine Duke, U.S. Citizenship and Immigration Services (“USCIS”), U.S. Immigration and Customs Enforcement (“ICE”) the Department of Homeland Security (“DHS”), and the United States of America, in defense of young, undocumented immigrants of color eligible for DACA.

-There are approximately 800,000 DACA recipients across the country, and two million who are eligible for the program had it not been unnecessarily and unconstitutionally cancelled.
+There are approximately 650,000 DACA recipients across the country, and two million who are eligible for the program had it not been unnecessarily and unconstitutionally cancelled.
 The vast majority of DACA registrants and those eligible for DACA are people of color.
 More than 80% of registrants are of Mexican origin according to The Migration Policy Institute.
 Additionally, about 36,000 immigrants of African origin and over 20,000 youth from Caribbean nations of the Dominican Republic and Jamaica were also eligible for DACA.